-As she got older, she asked for Closed Captioning on all videos shown in school.
+As she got older, she asked for closed-captioning on all videos shown in school.
 When she entered middle school and the classes became more discussion based, she started using other assistive listening devices such as a Phonak Roger Pen and Roger Select to supplement her hearing in a noisy classroom and while playing sports.

-Nineteen years ago when Emmy was diagnosed with a profound loss, we had no idea what was in store for her or for us as a family.
+Nineteen years ago, when Emmy was diagnosed with profound hearing loss, we had no idea what was in store for her or for us as a family.
 We were terrified to leave our safe bubble of early intervention and professionals experienced with hearing loss to jump into a mainstream school.
-But in mainstream school, we found amazing staff and teachers who wanted to learn something new.
+But in our mainstream school, we found amazing staff and teachers who wanted to learn something new.
 They wanted to do the best they could for Emmy, but it was also up to us as Emmy’s family to take the initiative and become advocates for our child.

-If you have a child with hearing loss, here are some things that you can do to ensure that they get the most out of their education, no matter what kind of school setting they are in.
+If you have a child with hearing loss, here are some things that you can do to ensure they get the most out of their education, no matter what kind of school setting they are in.

 Thankfully, in many schools around the country, there are resident or itinerant educational audiologists and special education specialists knowledgeable and trained in working with children with hearing loss.
-Their expertise and presence at school is invaluable at making sure a child’s educational needs are met.
-But regardless whether such a professional is available at your child’s school, never underestimate the critical importance of an informed parent’s voice.
+Their expertise and presence at school is invaluable in making sure a child’s educational needs are met.
+But regardless of whether such a professional is available at your child’s school, never underestimate the critical importance of an informed parent’s voice.
 You know your child best, and you are the best advocate for them until they can be their own advocate.